segmentio/segment-docs/src/connections/destinations/catalog/actions-display-video-360/index.md

 ### Why do I see destination settings after I add my audience, but not when I first enable the destination?

-The DV360 destination works on a per-audience basis.
+The DV360 Destination works on a per-audience basis.
 This enables you to:

 - Send data from different audiences to different DV360 accounts.
 - Send data to Google Ad Manager with the same destination.